genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 #### Examining the coefficients

-Here is where the plot with arrows help us see what is going on with the interaction terms.
-The interaction terms (the yellow, brown and silver arrows), are extra terms which help us fit leg-pair-specific differences in the push vs. pull difference.
-The orange arrow now represents the push vs. pull difference for the reference leg pair, which is L1.
+Here is where the plot with arrows helps us interpret the coefficients.
+The estimated interaction terms (the yellow, brown and silver arrows), are extra terms which help us fit leg-pair-specific differences in the push vs. pull difference.
+The orange arrow now represents the estimated push vs. pull difference for the reference leg pair, which is L1.
 If the interaction term is large, this means that the push vs. pull difference for that group is different than the push vs. pull difference in the reference leg pair.

-Now, as we have eight terms in the model and 8 parameters, you can check that the tips of the arrowheads are exactly equal to the group means.
+Now, as we have eight terms in the model and 8 parameters, you can check that the tips of the arrowheads are exactly equal to the group means (code not shown).

 ![Diagram of the coefficients in the linear model.
 In the design with interaction terms, the orange arrow now indicates the push vs pull difference only for the reference group (L1), while three new arrows (yellow, brown and grey) indicate the additionally push vs pull differences in the non-reference groups (L2, L3 and L4) with respect to the reference group.](images/R/interactions_and_contrasts-tmp-spider_interactions2-1.png)

 #### Contrasts

-Again we will show how to combine coefficients from the model using *contrasts*.
+Again we will show how to combine coefficients from the model using contrasts.
 For some simple cases, we can use the contrast package.
 Suppose we want to know the push vs. pull effect for the L2 leg pair samples.
 We can see from the arrow plot that this is the orange arrow plus the yellow arrow.
 We can also specify this comparison with the `contrast` function:

 ```r